CoderYoyoS/ChatbotReport/01_sections/05_implementation/00_implementation.md

 		});
 ```

 To provide a easy means of understanding the the functions in the source code, a three type naming convention was used.
 This approach was used to aid in  comprehending how the code worked and what it dealt with.
 These three types of functions where used to handle communication between three endpoints.
 Functions beginning with the word "receive" are used to carry out operations when a request has been sent to the server webhook URL.
 The functions that use the beginning word "handle" are functions used to manage payloads such as templates.
 Lastly, functions using the name "send" are used to administer data to other end points via the chat bot application.
+The following sections describes how these functions were implemented in addition with the most importantly used functions as examples.

 ### Receive functions